XiYaTu-ddj/SDWebImage/README.md

 #### Subspecs

-There are 3 subspecs available now: `Core`, `MapKit` and `WebP` (this means you can install only some of the SDWebImage modules.
-By default, you get just `Core`, so if you need `WebP`, you need to specify it).
+There are 2 subspecs available now: `Core` and `MapKit` (this means you can install only some of the SDWebImage modules.
+By default, you get just `Core`, so if you need `MapKit`, you need to specify it).

 Podfile example:
 ```
-pod 'SDWebImage/WebP'
+pod 'SDWebImage/MapKit'
 ```

 ### Installation with Carthage (iOS 8+)